opcg/rez/README.md

 - `rez-conanz` - Install any of the [200+ C++ libraries](https://conan.io/) as a Rez package
 - `rez-allspark` - Visual application launcher and Rez debugging tool
 - [`rez-for-projects`](https://github.com/mottosso/rez-for-projects) - A set of example packages for use of Rez (and Allspark) with project and application configurations
+- `rez-performance` - Test the impact of x-number of packages with y-level of complexity in your network environment to make better integration and deployment decisions.
+- `rez-releaz` - Secure package releases with Git integration
+- `rez-guiz` - Old-school visual editor of Rez contexts
+- `rez-flowchartz` - Visualise package dependencies as a flowchart, useful for debugging
+- `rez-...` Your project here!

 <br>